 Major: Geography Hey!
 I’m Fidel Estrada, and I was born and raised in Sioux City, IA.
-Currently, I am a third year student at the University of Iowa, and I will graduate in the Spring of 2018.
+Currently, I am a fourth year student at the University of Iowa, and I will graduate in the Spring of 2018.
 I am majoring in Geography.
 My focus is Geographic Information Science.My interest in global affairs stems from my interest in different cultures and my desire to make a positive impact in the world.
 I like to meet people from diverse backgrounds and understand their perspectives and customs.
 In addition to this, I enjoy relaxing outdoors and spending time with family and friends.
 I have had the opportunity to travel to Mexico while visiting my family there.
 I am fluent in Spanish, and also currently learning German.
 I spent the summer of 2016 interning at Grüne Liga, an environmental NGO in Berlin.
 I hope to either study Geography or Urban and Regional Planning for my master’s degree.
 After that I’d like to work for a government agency, non-profit organization, or in any place I can help better people’s lives.

 Intern: Jiahong Xu

 I was born and raised in Changzhou, a city near the east coast of China.
 Though being a local of the city, I come from a culturally diverse family, which helped me see the world from different perspectives.
 Now I am in my fifth year studying international relations with a focus on international business and economics at the University of Iowa.